leancloud/docs-en/views/leanengine_plan.md

 See [Usage Data][#usage-data] to learn about how you can view the stress of your application.

 You can have at most 12 instances for each application.
-Please contact us at support@leancloud.rocks if you need more.
+Please contact us at ask@leancloud.rocks if you need more.

 ### Change Instance Quota